 Question: Are steroids really dangerous?
 What side-effects are associated with inhaled corticosteroids?
 Kindly explain the effects of inhaled corticosteroids on children?

-Many people have wrong opinion about steroids.
+Answer: Many people have wrong opinion about steroids.
 They confuse it with anabolic steroids, sometimes used by athletes and weight lifters who want to build muscle mass.
 However, there are many types of steroids.
 And the corticosteroids used for asthma which is technically known as glucocorticoids are completely different.
 For treatment of asthma, inhaled corticosteroids are considered safe because very little gets into the blood stream to cause side effects.
+Research is being conducted to determine long-term effects when high doses of inhaled steroids are taken.

 Inhaled corticosteroids are also accompanied by side effects.